Jack Olding

 Jack Olding of Hatfield, Hertfordshire, England had a company (Jack Olding & Co.
 Ltd), which specialised in the import and modification of tanks and tractors during the Second World War (notably being the sole importer into the UK of Caterpillars).
+Before this Jack had several prestige Car Dealerships in Mayfair and other London locations.

-He had a factory on the A1 just to the north of Hatfield, at a site now known as Oldings Corner.
+He had a factory on the A1 just to the north of Hatfield, at a site now known as either Oldings Corner or Caterpillar Island.